What is a transfer case and how does it work?

 Bottom line

-Transfer cases are integral parts of many vehicles’ four-wheel-drive or AWD systems.
+Transfer cases are an integral part of many vehicles’ four-wheel-drive or AWD systems.
 If your transfer case needs work, repair could be an option, but it depends on what’s going on inside the transfer case.
-If your transfer case is too far gone to repair, you can expect a full replacement to cost anywhere from $2,000 to $8,000, based on the quotes we received.
-That’s a lot of money.
+If your transfer case is too far gone to repair, you can expect a full replacement to cost anywhere from $2,000 to $9,000, based on the quotes we received.

 A personal loan can be useful if you need help paying for a transfer case rebuild or replacement right now, and an extended auto warranty can help you avoid large repair bills in the future.